ufal/npfl139/tasks/rlvr.md

 #### Points: 4 points

-Following the reinforcement learning from verifiable rewards paradigm, improve the performance of a small LLM on a mathematical task using for example the GRPO algorithm.
+Following the reinforcement learning from verifiable rewards paradigm, improve the performance of a small LLM on a mathematical task using GRPO (or any other purely RL algorithm).

 An abstract interface of an LLM task is represented using the new [npfl139.llm.Task](https://github.com/ufal/npfl139/blob/master/labs/npfl139/llm/task.py)